xnham/weekendprojects/src/content/essays/software-for-one.md

 ---
 For decades, software followed a predictable pattern.
 First, identify a large market with a common problem.
 Next, build a solution that works well enough for most people in that market.
 Finally, scale it to as many users as possible to justify the enormous investment required to build it in the first place.
 This approach made perfect sense in a world where software development was prohibitively expensive, requiring teams of skilled programmers, project managers, designers, and testers.

 But we're witnessing the dawn of a new era—one where software can be built for a single user.
 The economics of software creation have fundamentally changed, and with it, our assumptions about what's possible.
-Welcome to the age of "Software for One."
+We are in the age of "Software for One."

 ## The Old Economics: Scale or Die

 Traditional software development has been an expensive endeavor.
-A competent developer in the United States commands a six-figure salary.
+A competent developer in the US commands a six-figure salary.
 For any reasonably complex application, you'd need a team—frontend developers, backend developers, DevOps engineers, and a product manager to coordinate them all.

 This coordination isn't trivial.
-As Fred Brooks noted in "The Mythical Man-Month," adding more people to a software project often makes it later, not faster.
+As Fred Brooks noted in "The Mythical Man-Month," adding more people to a software project often makes it slower, not faster.
 The communication overhead grows exponentially with team size.
 A five-person team doesn't merely have five lines of communication, but ten.
 Scale to twenty people, and you're managing 190 potential communication channels.

 With such high fixed costs, software companies needed significant funding and, crucially, a large addressable market to justify the investment.
 Venture capitalists didn't get excited about niche solutions; they wanted products that could serve millions.
 The holy grail became "product-market fit"—that magical moment when your offering perfectly matched what a large market desperately needed.